Thinker28/picoCTF2022/Cryptography/NSA-Backdoor/README.md

 ## Detailed Solution

-In gen.py, we see that prmies are getting generated in the same was as the Very Smooth challenge, hence we can use Pollard p-1 to factorize N.
+In gen.py, we see that primes are getting generated in the same was as the Very Smooth challenge, hence we can use Pollard p-1 to factorize N.

 ```python
 import math